-The fact that many patients with chronic pain also suffer with depression is hardly shocking, but you may be surprised by the numbers:
+The fact that many patients with chronic pain also suffer from depression is hardly shocking, but you may be surprised by the numbers:

 - Of the 47 million people who suffer from chronic pain each year, over half also meet the diagnosis criteria for a Major Depressive Disorder, and